v-inmar/jwt-auth-actix-web/README.md

 REFRESH_TOKEN_EXPIRATION_DAYS=7
 ```

-If running using **docker compose**, all the needed environment variables are inserted **docker-compose.yml** uses these credentials.
+If running using **docker compose**, all the needed environment variables (credentials) are inserted via **docker-compose.yml**.

 Also check notes.txt, it contains some useful commands

 # How to run with docker
-Make sure you have docker and docker compose installed
-and run this command
+Make sure you have docker and docker compose installed and run this command
 ```sh
 docker compose up --build
 ```